-Python ternary operator or conditional expressions are used to evaluate something based on a condition being true or false.
+Python ternary operators or conditional expressions are used to evaluate something based on a condition being true or false.
 See the below The expression syntax of it.

 Ternary Operator was added in python version 2.5.